They left one war and wound up in another: Yemenis, Afghans and Syrians flee Ukraine

 Miles-long lines, the kindness of strangers, an uncertain future: Scenes from the Ukraine-Poland border

 Mohamed first crossed into Poland and eventually met a Polish family with signs offering help.
 He was grateful they drove him, with an Iraqi friend he made along the way, to Warsaw before he moved on to another location.
-“Honestly, they did not spare any effort.
-They brought us into their home.
-They fed us.
+“Honestly, they did not spare any effort … They fed us.
 They gave me new socks,” he said.

 He looked back on his memories in Poltava fondly.
 “I never imagined there could be this level of destruction,” he said.
 “I made Ukrainian friends, and we celebrated together.
 I still talk to their parents. … I was happy.”